jiasong18/Ant-Media-Server-Wiki/WebRTC-Screen-Sharing-without-Plugin.md

 ```

-After the changing in `mediaConstraints` you only need to call `webRTCAdaptor.switchDesktopCapture(streamId);` function to switch the Screen Sharing
+After the changed in `mediaConstraints` you only need to call `webRTCAdaptor.switchDesktopCapture(streamId);` function to switch the Screen Sharing
 > `webRTCAdaptor.switchDesktopCapture(streamId);`

+Please take a look at the Sample page code at [camera_plus_screen.html](https://github.com/ant-media/StreamApp/blob/master/src/main/webapp/camera_plus_screen.html).

+Screen Share with Camera file is located in here `/usr/local/antmedia/webapps/LiveApp/camera_plus_screen.html`